artefactory-skaff/vertex-pipeline-starter-kit/docs/splitting_components.md

 **To iterate faster:** if you find yourself waiting for a lot of code to execute before the execution flow gets to your actual changes, then it's probably a good reason to split your component.
 For example, if you changed some model training parameters and need to wait for a data preprocessing step for 10 minutes before your model is retrained, split the two steps and save the training dataset as an artifact.

 **To leverage orchestration:** parallelization can be achieved fairly easily in pipelines.
-If some processing is easily splittable, don't hesitate to use this at your advantage for a faster overall pipelines.
+If some processing is easily splittable, don't hesitate to use this at your advantage for a faster pipeline.
 If you are trying to find the right hyper-parameters for a training, you could have one component by hyper-parameter set:

 !!! example "Splitting a grid search between components"